eafeicke/rivulets/README.md

 o d o
 o o o

-The grid will be represented by numbers where a tile's number represents how likely the drop would be to choose that tile next.
+represent grid by numbers where a tile's number represents how likely the drop would be to choose that tile next.
 The higher the number, the more likely the drop would choose that tile next.

-Idea: weight southwest, south, and southeast higher than west and east
+weight southwest, south, and southeast higher than west and east